 There are even better packages, though they can get quite pricey–we’re talking an extra $299.99 annually.
 However, many a larger business owner finds that it’s money well spent for the added peace of mind.

 Packages for Website Backup

 There’s nothing worse than losing all the hard work you’ve invested in your website or blog because you never backed it up.
-Especially if you’re a business owner or a person who makes money with your website, a regular backup schedule is critical.
+A regular backup schedule is critical, especially if you’re a business owner or a person who makes money with your website.

 You can choose between two backup packages, the “Essential” and the “Ultimate.”
 Both include the following features:

 - Automatic daily backups